MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-go-hunt.md

 - [Create a custom detection rule](custom-detection-rules.md)

 > [!NOTE]
 > Some tables in this article might not be available in Microsoft Defender for Endpoint.
-[Turn on Microsoft 365 Defender](m365d-enable.md) to hunt for threats using more data sources.
-You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft 365 Defender by following the steps in [Migrate advanced hunting queries from Microsoft Defender for Endpoint](advanced-hunting-migrate-from-mde.md).
+[Turn on Microsoft Defender XDR](m365d-enable.md) to hunt for threats using more data sources.
+You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft Defender XDR by following the steps in [Migrate advanced hunting queries from Microsoft Defender for Endpoint](advanced-hunting-migrate-from-mde.md).

 ## Related topics